 • Infill Development.
-Future opportunities may be available to infill underutilized surface parking with outdoor gathering areas along with residential or mixed-use development (e.g., residential or office over retail).
+Future opportunities to infill underutilized surface parking with outdoor gathering areas and/or residential or mixed-use development (e.g., residential or office over retail) should be explored, provided sufficient parking exists or can be added to support new and existing uses.